Startup people, please do me a favor and stop talking about A/B testing. Please.

 - Impact – What are the results of your experiment?

 - Accuracy – How close are the results to your hypothesis?

 - Why – Why are you seeing these results?

 Collecting results from your experiments and gathering feedback from your first website visitors absolutely pays off.
 Feedback tools like Usersnap help you to gather comprehensive feedback which you would not get through A/B testing.

 Don’t get me wrong.
 A/B testing is a great way to grow your business and improve user experience on your website.
 However, it requires certain conditions which can be difficult to manage for startups and small companies.

 Instead of spending a lot of time and resources on A/B testing, I recommend that startups conduct experiments instead.

 Experiments are a more efficient way of getting customer insights and growing your business.
-Otherwise, you’ll end up in situations like these:

 This article was brought to you by Usersnap – a visual feedback & bug tracking software for every web project.